wendahere/GoGetter/Journal.md

 Total weight (1mm steel): 1.55 + 1.65 + + 1.45 + 0.3 + 0.48 + + 1.68 + + + =

+Allen also made a template for GOS on how to tie string that will be use to loop around the coil.

+**show picture**

 Reynard read up on SQL which will be used for the database of the students.

 Wen Da designed a new board for chemical etching.